Test-Time Optimization of Physical Query Plans with LLMs

+We further support our setup and findings with cross-model and real-world robustness experiments, a patch-vs-full-generation ablation, and an evolutionary-convergence analysis (Section~\ref{sec:analysis}), complemented by timing-variance and external-verification checks (Appendix~\ref{apdx:verification}).

-A core contribution of our work, is designing \name{} a harness for studying plan optimization in a practical and effective manner.
+A core contribution of our work is designing \name{}, a harness for studying plan optimization in a practical and effective manner (Figure~\ref{fig:pipeline_overview} gives an overview of the pipeline).
 A primary obstacle to LLM-driven optimization is that query plans in DataFusion are volatile, in-memory objects internal to the engine, lacking a standardized external interface.
 We address this by introducing a dedicated serialization layer that performs a deep traversal of the engine's physical operator graph.
-This layer maps heterogeneous engine-specific objects—such as join strategies and data partitioning schemes—into a unified JSON schema.
-We also implement python APIs to execute physical JSON plans directly.
+This layer maps heterogeneous engine-specific objects, such as join strategies and data partitioning schemes, into a unified JSON schema.
+We also implement Python APIs to execute physical JSON plans directly.

 However, a direct mapping is insufficient; a naive serialization results in an ``information explosion'' that overwhelms the LLM's context window.
 Consequently, our serialization layer filters out redundant information while preserving the semantic properties for an LLM to make meaningful optimizations.
 Appendix~\ref{sec:exec_plan_details} provides full technical details via an example, including the raw plan serialization, the compressed representation used by the LLM, and a visualization of the join graph before and after patching.